Adepts-Of-0xCC/blog/_posts/NoVNC-phishing/2022-09-09-NoVNC-phishing.md

         // Add listeners to important events from the RFB module
 ```

-Moreover, all control is done through the RFB over websockets protocol, so it is easy to characterise this type of traffic as it is unencrypted at the application level.
+Moreover, all control is done through the RFB over WebSockets protocol, so it is quite easy to spot this type of traffic as it is unencrypted at the application level.
 <figure>
 <img src="/NoVNC-phishing/rfb.jpeg" alt="RFB traffic in clear being send through WebSockets (ws:yourdomain/websockify)">
 <figcaption>
-RFB traffic being send through WebSockets (ws:yourdomain/websockify).
+RFB traffic being sent through WebSockets (ws:yourdomain/websockify).
 </figcaption>
 </figure>

-Additionally, because of this protocol is easy to implement, you can create a small script to send keystrokes/mouse movements directly and escape from Chromium to the desktop.
+Additionally, because this protocol is easy to implement, you can create a small script to send keystrokes and/or mouse movements directly to escape from Chromium to the desktop.
 <figure>
 <img src="/NoVNC-phishing/jailbreak.jpeg" alt="Jailbreak">
 <figcaption>